AI Spending Security

 Set up monitoring:

-- Enable OpenNode email notifications for withdrawals
+- Enable email notifications for withdrawals in your wallet provider (Strike, OpenNode, etc.)

 - Review weekly spending totals